nightcodex7/BravePurifier/README.md

 - **Customizable**: Users can re-enable features through Brave settings if needed
 - **System-Wide**: Changes affect all users on the system
 - **Restart Required**: Restart Brave Browser after installation for all settings to take effect
+- **Linux Mint Users**: If you encounter errors about missing Release files (e.g., Cloudflare WARP), see the Troubleshooting section below.

 ## 🔍 What Gets Configured